-- 80. Duty to provide accommodation and sanitary arrangements. - 81.
-Buildings to conform with legal requirements. - 82.
-First-aid equipment. - 83.
-Medical care and treatment.

-- 84. Burial of deceased workers or dependants. - 85.
-Hospital maintained by employers. - 86.
-Approval of place of employment and prohibition of employment of workmen where arrangements are inadequate. - 87.
-Offence.
+- 80. Duty to provide accommodation and sanitary arrangements - 81.
+Buildings to conform with legal requirements - 82.
+First-aid equipment - 83.
+Medical care and treatment - 84.
+Burial of deceased workmen or dependants - 85.
+Hospital maintained by employers - 86.
+Approval of place of employment and prohibition of employment of workmen where arrangements are inadequate - 87.
+Offence